-Your daily scrum meeting is a quick stand up meeting to plan work to be performed in a sprint.
-This template incorporates the most common daily scrum questions to help everybody understand where the work is at and where it’s blocked.
+This template should work for all of the above.
+It incorporates the most common daily scrum questions to help everybody understand where the work is at and where it’s blocked.

 Scrum meetings often take place standing up, with a kanban board on a screen for everyone to see.
 The team will review the backlog as a visual backdrop while giving these updates.